QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 The second representation is the **innovations representation** from Kalman filtering theory.

-To see how this works, note that equating the two representations :eq:`eqn_1` and :eq:`eqn_2` for :math:`y_{t+1} - y_t` implies :math:`\epsilon_{t+1} - \beta^{-1} \epsilon_t = a_{t+1} - \beta a_t`,
+To see how this works, note that equating representations :eq:`eqn_1` and :eq:`eqn_2` for :math:`y_{t+1} - y_t` implies :math:`\epsilon_{t+1} - \beta^{-1} \epsilon_t = a_{t+1} - \beta a_t`,
 which in turn implies